We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 As dust mites mostly eat the dead skin that makes up household dust, infrequent dusting can make a home welcoming to dust mites.
 Therefore, regular dusting can lower the number of dust mites living in the home, as it removes their food source.

 When cleaning, try dusting decorations first to give the dust time to settle on the floor before vacuuming.
-Also, always use a damp cloth to dust, as dry dusting can move the dust into the air.
+Also, always use a

 Controlling humidity can also help prevent dust mites.
 Dust mites transfer air and water through their body walls and are subject to desiccation at low humidity.
 This means that they literally dry up and die.